-Beginning in 2022, SMS has renamed this Grant Funding Program the Will Mitchell Dissertation Research Grant Program to honor the dedicated scholar that passed away in December 2021.
+In 2022, SMS renamed this Grant Funding Program the Will Mitchell Dissertation Research Grant Program to honor the dedicated scholar that passed away in December 2021.
 An enthusiastic member of the field, Will Mitchell was committed supporting doctoral students and promoting research in strategic management.
 This grant funding program aligns with those objectives, supporting research that can have substantive impact.

 Target Applicant: A full-time student studying strategic management in a research doctoral program at an accredited institution.
 Ideal applicants are at the dissertation stage with 2-3 years remaining at the time of application.

 Funding & Key Terms: Grants of up to US$10,000 to support direct dissertation research expenses such as data collection that are required for completion of the doctoral degree (Ph.D. or equivalent).
 No institutional overhead or researcher stipends will be covered.

 The SRF recognizes that dissertation program structures vary but suggests that applicants will have completed at least half of their home institution’s program requirements, including preliminary or qualifying requirements (such as coursework, comprehensive examinations/research proposal defense) prior to submitting an application.
 Ideal applicants will be sufficiently advanced in their doctoral programs to have well-defined dissertation plans and early enough in the execution of their dissertation work to benefit from the support of dissertation expenses and the SRF Dissertation Scholars Workshop that will be held during the first year of the grant period.
 Previous recipients of SRF WMDRG program funds are not eligible to apply for additional funds.